nevali/Baird/index.md

 ---
-title: Project Baird
+title: Welcome to Project Baird
 layout: default
 ---

-## Project Baird

 Project Baird is a [collaborative effort](http://github.com/nexgenta/Baird/) to create a set of open-ended, device-agnostic, platform-neutral,